DeadNumbers/gnome-info-collect/README.md

 sudo snap install --classic  gnome-info-collect
 ```

+There is currently a known issue with using this snap on earlier versions of Ubuntu.
+If you are running Ubuntu 20 and earlier, follow the instructions for [manual installation](https://gitlab.gnome.org/vstanek/gnome-info-collect#manual-installation) at the bottom.

 ## How to run

 Once gnome-info-collect is installed, just run `gnome-info-collect` from the Terminal.